 Uptown also encompasses the quaint neighborhoods of Mission Hills, Bankers Hill, Kensington, South Park and Normal Heights as well as University Heights, where the Diversionary Theatre presents a rich platform of dramatic and comedic productions.

-Nearby Hillcrest is the historic Balboa Park.
-Built in 1915 for the Panama-California Exposition and expanded in 1935 for the California Pacific International Exhibition, Balboa Park the largest urban park in North America, and home to 85 museums and cultural institutions.
-Walk along the main promenade to see water fountains, gorgeous Victorian architecture, stunning and colorful gardens, playgrounds for the kids, and plenty of open grass area.
-Balboa Park is also home to the world-famous San Diego Zoo.
-Exploring everything that the Park has to offer may take a few days, so give yourself plenty of time to explore.
+North America's largest urban cultural park sits idyllically at the center of the Uptown's neighborhoods.
+Built in 1915 for the Panama-California Exposition and expanded in 1935 for the California Pacific International Exhibition, Balboa Park is home to 16 museums and multiple cultural institutions, housed mostly in ornate Spanish-Renaissance structures.
+Stroll along the main promenade to experience water fountains, stunning gardens and restaurants boasting flora-filled patios.
+Balboa Park is also home to the world-famous San Diego Zoo and the Tony-award winning Old Globe Theatre.
+Exploring everything the park has to offer may take a few days, so give yourself plenty of time to explore.

 Hillcrest and the surrounding Uptown neighborhoods of North Park and South Park are mostly residential, but you can fine some unique and intimate bed and breakfast style lodging, along with a few hotels.
 No matter where you stay in these communities, you’ll be located in residential neighborhoods, providing you with an authentic San Diego local experience.
 Many of the overnight accommodations in these areas are just steps away from favorite dining, entertainment and shopping options frequented by the local community.